“Bah!” said Scrooge, “Humbug!”

 For the cynics among us, Christmas can be a…complicated time of year.
 Sure, the festive atmosphere is fine, I guess.
 The eggnog and Christmas Eve tamales are nice.
 Pilar certainly makes a killer tamal, especially the pork ones.
 She makes them and seasons them just right, with more filling than masa.
-Once in a great while, where I live at least, nature graces us with a blanket of snow, or at least a 100 thread count topsheet of snow, which I guess is pretty magical or whatever.
+Once in a great while, where I live at least, nature graces us with a blanket of snow, or at least a 100 thread count top sheet of snow, which I guess is pretty magical or whatever.
 The Black Friday sale is pretty good, too, especially for stocking up on cheap presents for yourself (don’t even try to be outraged, we all do it, even you….I saw what you did on Black Friday, Paul).
-And of course, the pièce de résistance, that fat stack of juicy presents under the tree from everyone’s favorite old Christmas trespasser, Santy Claus, and his cadre of mercilessly horsewhipped and abused magical flying beasts of burden (I’m sure the ASPCA would be very curious to examine the reindeer’s stables and living conditions up there at the ole North Pole).
+And of course, the pièce de résistance, that fat stack of juicy presents under the tree from everyone’s favourite old Christmas trespasser, Santy Claus, and his cadre of mercilessly horsewhipped and abused magical flying beasts of burden (I’m sure the ASPCA would be very curious to examine the reindeer’s stables and living conditions up there at the ole North Pole).

-As a practicing celebrant of not only Christmas, but also Festivus, I’m obliged at this time of year to perform the Airing of the Grievances.
+As a practising celebrant of not only Christmas but also Festivus, I’m obliged at this time of year to perform the Airing of the Grievances.
 It’s time to put my foot down on this Christmas humbug.
 The whole holiday is all just so….cheerful.
 So wretchedly merry, so disgustingly cutesy, and usually in a painted-on, plasticky way.
 Beneath the paper-thin façade of seasonal joy lies a hollow, empty ocean, a gaping black maw of nothingness.
-It’s as though a month-long season of a handful of holidays can mask over another year of failures and disappointments in our friends, our family, our governments, and most of all, in ourselves.
+It’s as though a month-long season of a handful of holidays can mask another year of failures and disappointments in our friends, our family, our governments, and most of all, in ourselves.
 Nowhere is this bizarre phenomena of denial, rationalization, and compensation more apparent than in our Christmas media.

 Every December we are swept away by a flood of Christmas songs, the same old songs we’ve heard 10,000 times over, covered over and over and over and over again by every pop star, boy band, Youtube a cappella group, rock band, drunken barroom crooner, and elementary school choir in the Western world.
 On film and television, we’re forced to endure an unbearably relentless cavalcade of sweepy, weepy, happy, sappy, faith-affirming, life-affirming, and maudlin stories, a revoltingly positive avalanche of heartwarming and tenuously defined “family values.”
 From a scientific perspective, there is a serious problem with such heartwarming entertainment.
 You see, the body is medically in a state of fever at just 100.4 F, or 38 C. Our corporeal forms literally cannot tolerate much heartwarming until we become physically ill, and seriously so.